objective-inc/examples/apps/node-quickstart/readme.md

 ## Sending data

--   Replace the contents of `index.ts` with your API key, and Index ID.
-You can find both of these in our onboarding.
+-   Replace the contents of `index.ts` with your API key
 -   Update the object to include data you want to add to the object store
 -   Run `npm run start` and you should see data logged to the console